brunnerpascal/wasp/documentation/docs/guide/chains_and_nodes/docker.md

 docker run wasp-node
 ```

+Note: Add `--network="host"` after `docker run` to make the localhost point to your docker host to access the dashboard via the localhost binding.

 ### Configuration

 After the build process has been completed, it is still possible to inject a different configuration file into a new container by running: